 Picking Up Baby Caterpillars?

-Small caterpillars should have no problems crawling to new cuttings.
+Small caterpillars on plants/cuttings should have no problems crawling to new cuttings.
 Just place their current container or pot next to a new one.
 You can also place a small pot inside a larger one:

 If the cats are having issues finding the new food supply, some raisers have reported success moving them over with a soft-bristle paint brush.
 Community member Carolyn M. reminded me, you can usually coax them to crawl on the tip or side of a milkweed leaf.